progmaticlab/tf-ci-deployer/README.md

   - **gerrit_force_ssh_keys_generate** forces gerrit ssh keys generation
   - **gerrit_ssh_keys** stores local directory path where to store priv\pub keys for gerrit
   - **gerrit_url** stores gerrit's external url
+  - **gerrit_source_url** stores source URL for all gerrit projects to import from.
+This URL can be redefined in individual project

 To deploy gerrit service, run:
 ```